hazelcast/hazelcast-jet/site/docs/operations/cluster-sizing.md

 Jet uses the network internally to shuffle data and to replicate the back-ups.
 Network is also used to read input data from and to write results to remote systems or to do RPC calls when enriching.
-In fact, lot of Jet Jobs are network bound.
+In fact, a lot of Jet Jobs are network bound.
 Using a 10 Gigabit or higher network can improve application performance.

 Consider colocating Jet cluster with the data source and sink to avoid moving data back and forth over the wire.
 Co-locate Jet with source rather than a sink if you have to choose.
-Processed results are are often aggregated, so the size is reduced.
+Processed results are often aggregated, so the size is reduced.

 Jet cluster is designed to run in a single LAN.
 Deploying Jet cluster to a network with high or varying latencies leads to unpredictable